yne/yne.github.io/Qplayer/README.md

 TODO
 -------
-* store the mode into localstorage
-* if expired token : re-log automatically
-* Use the filename extension to switch between flash and html5
+* Use the filename extension to switch between flash and html5 on XP
-* User a JS decoder (MadJS) or a Flash/HTML5 glue lib
-* display warnings in a popup (and not in the console)